KIT-Workflows/Electrolyte-Screening/README.md

 **Fig 1** _This workflow aims to perform several DFT calculations of electrolyte systems.
 It comprises Range-It, Structure-Generator, DFT-Turbomole, and Table-Generator WaNos connected by the ForEach loop control.
 In step 1, we generate the number of configurations.
 Steps 2 and 3 define the electrolyte designs and the DFT calculation methods employed in the simulation.
 The **WaNo** in the last step extracts the inquired variables of the output file from the previous actions._

 ## 1. Python Setup
-To get this workflow up running on your available computational resources, make sure to have the below libraries installed on Python 3.6 or newer.
+To get this workflow up and running on your available computational resources, have the below libraries installed on Python 3.6 or newer.

 ```
 1. Atomic Simulation Environment (ASE).